DigiCFA/mvp/README.md

 1. Make sure you have been added to the organization.
 Check here: https://expo.dev/accounts/digicfa.
 Make sure the secret and credential files have been uploaded (they should be so do not worry unless see errors).

-2. Download the latest ios Simulator build called development-simulator.
+2. Download the latest build.
+One way to do this is downloading it on your computer, and dragging it into the simulator (this has worked for IOS, not sure for Android).

 3. If the build that you want to download doesn't exist, or you want to test with a new build, create your build following https://docs.expo.dev/build/setup/.
 For step 4, choose the platform and profile.
-We have generally just tested with ios and development-simulator profiles:
+We have generally just tested with the `development` (contains extra debugging for ios) and `ios-dev` profiles:

    ```
-   eas build --platform ios --profile development-simulator
+   eas build --platform ios --profile ios-dev
    ```

    Feel free to do whatever you want and alter the ```eas.json``` file for build details.